 This is a pretty comprehensive list.
 It is unfair that the State will not permit the sealing of many of these offenses, including misdemeanor domestic violence charges.
 For those reasons, I always encourage clients charged with disqualifying offenses to fight hard for dismissal.
 Otherwise, you could be stuck with a criminal record.

-I practice criminal defense in South Florida.
+I practice criminal defense in Miami-Dade County.
 I dedicate a significant percentage of my practice to the sealing and expunging of criminal records.

 If you have a record that you would like sealed or expunged, call me so that we may determine whether you are eligible.